ajokkuechajokdeng/wireframing/README.md

 # Wireframing

-📌# Introduction to Wireframing
+#📌Introduction to Wireframing

 Wireframing is a visual guide that represents the skeletal framework of a digital product.
 It plays a vital role in the design process by helping teams define the layout, structure, and functionality before development begins.
 This stage allows for early feedback and reduces costly changes later in the project.

-🧩 ## Key Elements of Wireframing
+#🧩 Key Elements of Wireframing
 - **Layout Structure:** Organizes elements on a page to guide user flow and hierarchy.

           - Example: Placing headers at the top and navigation menus to the side